Pratikkatad/California-Housing-Data-Analysis/README.md

 # California Housing Data Analysis

 ## Description:
-In this project, we will analyze a dataset containing information about housing in California.
+In this project, Analyze a dataset containing information about housing in California.
 The dataset provides various features related to housing, including median income, housing median age, total bedrooms, median house values, ocean proximity, and more.
-Our goal is to explore and analyze this dataset to gain insights into California's housing market.
-We will use Python and data visualization libraries to answer specific questions and provide explanations for our findings.
+Goal is to explore and analyze this dataset to gain insights into California's housing market.
+Use Python and data visualization libraries to answer specific questions and provide explanations for our findings.

 ## Questions :